al1fandi/alifandi-data-analytics-portfolio/README.md

 ![bellabeat](https://github.com/al1fandi/Alifandi_Portfolio/blob/main/images/logo.png?raw=true)

-# R - Amazon Best Selling Book EDA
+# Amazon Best Selling Book EDA
 ## Project Overview
 * Best-selling books on Amazon are interesting to explore.
 * The dataset used is from 2009 - 2021.